Interpersonal Relationships and Opioids

 Codependents may subconsciously be attracted to abusive personality types in attempts to rescue or rehabilitate the individual.
 Moreover, they may enter into relationships with people experiencing opioid use disorders for similar reasons.
 In helping the person with an opioid use disorder, they may see themself as having worth as they are caring for and having compassion for their partner, when in fact they are enabling them.

 Codependents may be prone to blaming in relationships and having little to no boundaries.
 They may use manipulation out of feelings of low self-esteem and the need to please.
 Due to these inner challenges, relationships with codependents, or people codependents become involved with may be unhealthy.
 Hence, toxic behavioral coping like alcoholism, anxiety and depression can occur.

 Form Healthy Relationships Through Sobriety

-Once someone makes a decision to get help for an opioid use disorder, the people they are around after rehab are critical to their wellbeing.
+Once someone makes a decision to get help for an Opioid use disorder, the people they are around after rehab are critical to their wellbeing.
 People seeking comfort in harmful substances as a result of abuse can get help in a safe environment.
-If you or a loved one needs counseling from unhealthy or abusive alcohol, and uses harmful chemicals, help is available.
+If you or a loved one needs counseling from unhealthy or abusive alcohol use, and uses harmful chemicals, help is available.
 The first step is to realize you deserve a life of peace, love, and sobriety.
 Peer groups like 12-Step groups allow people to bond with a like-minded community.
-Contact a treatment specialist to gain access to therapy and medication to begin healing the opioid abuse use disorder.
+Contact a treatment provider for rehab related questions.